Gmail Multiple Inboxes

-My email is essentially my to-do list.
-Some of my emails are threads around a pending project, some are about a relationship I'm working with a new writer.
-Each one requires a certain response and prioritization in my day.
+My email inbox acts as my to-do list.
+Some of my emails are threads around a pending project, some are about a relationship I'm working with a new writer, and each one requires a certain response and prioritization in my day.

 That's where Gmail's "Multiple Inboxes" can help.